 The benefits and negatives of each type of treatment largely depend on your personal situation.

-Whether you choose inpatient or outpatient care, start your path to addiction recovery with detox services at Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida.
+Whether you choose inpatient or outpatient care, start your path to addiction recovery with detox services at Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida.
 Detox at a dedicated detox center helps you beat withdrawal symptoms and prepares you for further treatment.
-Serenity House Detox offers:
+Serenity House Detox & Recovery offers:

 - A 24-hour detox helpline